vuejs/composition-api-rfc/api.md

 - **Invocation Timing**

     `setup` is called right after the initial props resolution when a component instance is created.
-Lifecycle-wise, it is called after the `beforeCreate` hook and before the `created` hook.
+Lifecycle-wise, it is called before the `beforeCreate` hook.

 - **Usage with Templates**